UNCG-CSE/Guilford_Financial/README.md

 a separate copy of the original data), we split the data into two sets: Revenue and Expense Data.

 ## Data Analysis
+We have begun looking at high level trends in the budget data for both the expense and revenue data sets.
+We have also charted the top 6 revenue and expense sources.
+We've observed that while the sums of all expenses and revenues have both generally increased, the number of expense and revenue sources have both decreased over the observed period.

 ## Anomaly Detection